Skid marks and fecal accidents can be a sign of constipation in children

 If you think your child may have constipation, let your pediatrician know or get a referral to a pediatric gastroenterologist.
 These doctors can help rule out other serious causes of constipation that may require medical attention.

-If the doctors believe that the constipation is functional, meaning it has more to do with habits and muscle control, that is when pelvic floor physical or occupational therapy can help.
+If the doctors believe that the constipation is functional, meaning it has more to do with habits and muscle control, that is when pelvic floor physical therapy can help.

 Our pediatric protocol is minimally invasive and involves a lot of patient and parent education.
 We typically do not do internal examinations or interventions until all external options have been exhausted.